gitaarwerk/adyen-currency-convertor/README.md

 I may go TypeScript, but since I have not yet the most experience here, I may do this with PropTypes for now.
 TypeScript may cost me too much time.

+## Out of scope
+Currency can be a tricky thing.
+Especially when it comes to output.
+So I've decided to keep the localisation simple.
+Just stating I know about this, but choosing it not to do.